 Associate Director, CCTR

-Dr. Margaret Rosenfeld is the associate director of the CCTR, co–director of the Seattle Children’s Fellows College and medical director of the Pulmonary Function Laboratory.
-She also oversees the newly implemented CCTR Clinical Research Scholars Program.
-Rosenfeld’s clinical interests focus on the diagnosis and management of respiratory illnesses in children of all ages.
-Her research focuses on the assessment and treatment of early cystic fibrosis (CF) lung disease; including infant and preschool lung function tests, determining risk factors for early acquisition of Pseudomonas aeruginosa, and clinical trials in infants with CF. She is also an investigator in a national network investigating rare disorders of mucociliary clearance, including primary ciliary dyskinesia.
+Dr. Margaret Rosenfeld is an associate director of the CCTR, co-director of the Seattle Children's Fellows College and medical director of the Pulmonary Function Laboratory.
+She also oversees the CCTR Clinical Research Scholars Program.
+Rosenfeld's clinical interests focus on the diagnosis and management of respiratory illnesses in children of all ages.
+Her research focuses on the assessment and treatment of early cystic fibrosis (CF) lung disease, including infant and preschool lung function tests; determining risk factors for early acquisition of Pseudomonas aeruginosa; and clinical trials in infants with CF.

 Research Associate Professor of Pediatrics, Pulmonary

 Co-Director, Children's Core for Biomedical Statistics (CCBS)

 Dr. Nicole Mayer-Hamblett is an associate professor in the Division of Pulmonary Medicine at Seattle Children's and in the Departments of Pediatrics and Biostatistics at the University of Washington.
 Her research interests include the design and analysis of clinical trials, with emphasis in the pediatric and orphan disease setting.
 She is involved in the development of new clinical outcome measures for cystic fibrosis, in particular the validation of biomarkers to enable early evaluation of new therapies.
 Mayer-Hamblett also provides statistical training to clinical researchers and scientists, with applications to both the preclinical and clinical fields.

 Associate Professor, Pediatrics; Adjunct Assistant Professor, Epidemiology